ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 grant request being referenced from the user code value itself.
-If the user code cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [callback is supplied](#request-interact-callback).
+If the user code cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect is supplied](#request-interact-callback-redirect).

 The user code URL MUST be reachable from the RO's browser, though note that the RO MAY open the URL on a separate device from the client instance